kylehuang041/Portfolio/README.md

 # Portfolio
 My Portfolio

-Problems with samsung internet and duckduckgo browser: background color/image<br>
+bugs: some browsers have different background colors and mobile background color<br>
 Make sure to unblock any javascript and the website.
 Otherwise, it won't work.